All Episodes

 They really do.

-Um thanks for your call, Catherine.
+Thanks for your call, Catherine.

 I appreciate it.

-You are listening to the Sean Hannity show.
+You are listening to the Sean Hannity Show.

-And the phone number here is 800 941 Sean.
+And the phone number here is 800-941-Sean, 800-941-Sean.

-Joining me next is Laura Trump.
+Joining me next is Lara Trump.

 I can't wait to talk to her.

-I I really want to talk about Floatus.
+I really want to talk about Flotus.

-I love I love our first lady.
+I love our First Lady.

 I really do.

-And a couple of other things too, just vote shaming women because they supported Trump.
+And a couple of other things, too, just vote shaming women because they supported Trump.

-You know, uh what happened to feminism?
+You know, what happened to feminism?

 What happened to encouraging women to stand their ground and do their thing?